 More on this later, because before we would like to look in the past of the first one.

 It was on 9 September 2005 (a day clearly chosen for the nice symmetry it created on the calendar indication ;-)), when the MIH Watch was presented at the Musée International d’Horlogerie (short, well, MIH) in La Chaux-de-Fonds by an eclectic team to say the least.
-Preceding that was an intellectual and constructional tour-de-force masterminded by polymath and exceptional horological thinker Ludwig Oechslin, back then conservator at the MIH, and translated into productionally viable form and produced by AHCI member and equally acclaimed watchmaker Paul Gerber from Zurich.
-A reduced, clean and no-frills design by Christian Gafnercomplemented the constructional stringency in a congenial way.
+Preceding that was an intellectual and constructional tour-de-force masterminded by polymath and exceptional horological thinker Ludwig Oechslin, back then conservator at the MIH, and translated into a form viable in production and produced by AHCI member and equally acclaimed watchmaker Paul Gerber from Zurich.
+A reduced, clean and no-frills design originally conceived by Ludwig Oechslin and then refined to form by Christian Gafner complemented the constructional stringency in a congenial way.
 The entire project was managed and communicated to the outside by Beat Weinmann, which in hindsight (and particularly if we look at the most recent development, see below) was a crucial element in its success.

 (The ‘Dream Team’ behind the MIH Watch (during its presentation on 09 September 2005 at the MIH, from left): Beat Weinmann, Christian Gafner, Paul Gerber and Ludwig Oechslin)

 In summary: it was this compelling blend of technical intellectualism, design and the caché of its makers which laid the foundation for the appeal of the MIH Watch.